INDICATIONS AND IMPORTANT SAFETY INFORMATION

 CABOMETYX may cause serious side effects, including:

-- Severe bleeding (hemorrhage).
+- Bleeding (hemorrhage).
+CABOMETYX can cause severe bleeding that may lead to death.
 Tell your healthcare provider right away if you get any signs of bleeding during treatment with CABOMETYX, including:

 - A tear in your stomach or intestinal wall (perforation) or an abnormal connection between 2 parts of your body (fistula).
 Tell your healthcare provider right away if you get tenderness or pain in your stomach-area (abdomen).